Diaspore Unveiled: The Chameleon Gemstone's Mystique and Allure

 Caring for Your Diaspore: Maintenance Tips

-For your Diaspore jewelry to maintain its striking beauty and shine, appropriate care and upkeep are necessary.
-Using a protective setting, such as a bezel setting or a low set stone in a halo, helps prevent scratches and damage to your precious gemstone.
+To maintain your Diaspore jewelry's striking beauty and shine, proper care is essential.
+Using a protective setting, such as a bezel setting or a low-set stone in a halo, helps prevent scratches and damage to your precious gemstone.
 Pendants and earrings are also considered safer options for wearing Diaspore jewelry.
+Avoid using ultrasonic and steam cleaners on diaspore.
+To further protect your jewelry, store it separately to prevent scratches and keep it away from harsh chemicals and extreme temperatures.

 When cleaning your Diaspore jewelry, follow these steps: